The Institute's Fellowship programme funds researchers in exchange for their expertise and advice.

 You can also read about what it's like being a Fellow from a Scientific perspective and a Humanities perspective.

-Applications the Fellowship Programme 2018 are closed.
+Applications will open in November 2018.
 Sign here for news about Fellowship Programme 2019.

 Who is eligible?